mandeepcodetechniq/iOS-game-Tutorial/README.md

 The method **didBegin(..)** declared in the extension will be called whenever two physics bodies collide where their **contactTestBitMask** variable is declared as each other.
 What does the method do?
 Well, two main things.
 1. It sorts the two colliding bodies into firstBody and secondBody based on the category.
 Since laserBall category is always less than bug category (1<2 always true), it always sets the firstBody to be the laserBall and the secondBody to be the bug.

-2. If the colliding bodies are indeed a bug and a laserBall, call **projectileDidCollideWithMonster(..)**
+2. If the colliding bodies are indeed a bug and a laserBall, call **laserBallDidCollideWithBug(..)**

 ## Final touches
 ### Adding sounds